Minocrisy/YOGI/README.md

 # YOGI - Your Own Generative Interface

-YOGI is a versatile AI-powered application that integrates various generative AI models for text, image, and video generation.
+YOGI is a versatile AI-powered application that integrates various generative AI models for text, image, audio, and vision analysis.
 It provides a user-friendly interface for interacting with different AI models and managing API keys.

 ## Features

 - **Chat Generation**: Engage in conversations with various language models.
 - **Image Generation**: Create images from text descriptions.
-- **Vision Analysis**: Analyze and describe images.
+- **Vision Analysis**: Analyze and describe images using OpenAI's GPT-4o-mini or Google's Gemini 1.5 Pro Vision.
 - **Video Generation**: Generate videos from text prompts or images (currently in development).
-- **Audio Generation**: Create audio content (placeholder for future implementation).
+- **Audio Generation**: Create audio content using ElevenLabs TTS.
 - **Notion Integration**: Sync data with Notion (placeholder for future implementation).
 - **API Key Management**: Securely manage API keys for different services.
 - **Model Management**: Add, remove, and select different AI models.